 Astrological note: A dream of a find during cleaning often comes during harmonious transits of Jupiter through your 12th or 4th house, during its conjunction with Mercury, and in periods of retrograde Mercury returning to the past.
 Sagittarians, Pisces, and Cancers recognize this dream with particular accuracy.
 If Jupiter is now touching your Mercury — the Explorer finds the forgotten, and the dream conveys this through an object you thought lost.

-If the home is bright and empty — you have real inner cleanness, and it’s worth protecting as a rare state.
-If you want “to fill it quickly” — this is the automatism “emptiness frightens”; it’s worth gently softening.
-If the air in the home is living — you have created a breathing space; it’s worth living in it, not rushing on to the next tasks.
-If for the first time you do not feel guilty about “emptiness” — a mature acceptance of silence has ripened, and this is a precious resource for future “fillings.”
+If the air in the home is alive, you have created a breathing space.
+Live in it; do not rush on to the next tasks.
+If, for the first time, you do not feel guilty about the emptiness, a mature acceptance of silence has ripened, and this is a precious resource for future “fillings.”
 In the storm register, the same emptied stillness shows up as lightning — and the silence after.

 Ask yourself: “What ‘space’ have I already created in my life through inner work — and do I allow myself to be in it, or automatically seek how to fill it before anyone sees the emptiness?”